 JOSEPH NAJEEB SABBAGH '34 died in March in Methuen, Mass.
 A retired physician, he formerly practiced general medicine in Lawrence and served on the medical staffs of Lawrence General, Bon Secours, and Clover Hill hospitals.
 He leaves his wife, Margaret (Shaheen), a daughter, Cynthia Santora, and a son, John.

-FRANCIS EVERETT STORER '34, of Gilford, N.H., died December 13.
-A civil servant, he retired in 1989 from the division of accounts for the State of New Hampshire.
+FRANCIS EVERETT STORER '34, of Gilford, New Hampshire.
 His survivors include his wife, Helen (Murray).

 EMILY FETTER BERGEN '36mcl died March 11 in Lincoln, Mass.
 She was a former teacher at Beaver Country Day School in Boston and the Park School in Buffalo.
 A Lincoln resident for more than 50 years, she had served as an overseer of the DeCordova Museum.
 She was also former director of the Children's World Crusade, a 50,000-member organization run by the Northeast Baptist Convention.
 She leaves her husband, Kenneth, LL.B.
 '37, two daughters, Nancy and Carol, two sons, Bruce and Roger, and a brother, Edmund.